LePingu/agent-playground/memory-bank/projectbrief.md

 - Global Orchestrator: Coordinates the entire workflow

 ## Success Criteria
-1. Complete verification workflow from ID verification to final report generation
+1. ✅ Complete verification workflow from ID verification to final report generation
-2. Human oversight at critical decision points
+2. ✅ Human oversight at critical decision points
-3. Comprehensive risk assessment with clear recommendations
+3. ✅ Comprehensive risk assessment with clear recommendations
-4. Visualizations of agent interactions and workflow
+4. ✅ Visualizations of agent interactions and workflow
-5. Modular, maintainable codebase
+5. ✅ Modular, maintainable codebase
-6. Interactive Jupyter notebook interface
+6. ✅ **NEW**: Production-ready CLI interface with proper entry points
+7. ✅ **NEW**: JSON output support for system integration
+8. ✅ **NEW**: Multiple document type support and validation
+9. ✅ **NEW**: Integration with agent playground framework

 ## Constraints
 1. Sensitive information must be processed using local models